Solving $\mathcal N=4$ SYM BCFT matrix models at large $N$: Introduction and summary

 The hatted node denotes 4d $\mathcal N=4$ SYM on a half space with gauge group $U(N_L)$, all others are 3d nodes.
 The dashes denote 3d hypermultiplets in the (anti)fundamental representation of the nodes they connect. $[k_t]$ denotes the flavor symmetry of $k_t$ hypermultiplets in the fundamental representation of a gauge node.
 The BCFT emerges as IR limit of this gauge theory and retains the 4d gauge coupling $\gym$ as marginal parameter.
 The brane configuration is illustrated in fig.~\ref{fig:branes}.
 When all D5-branes are in the 3d part of the brane construction, as in fig.~\ref{fig:branes}, the entire $SU(N_L)$ part of the 4d $\mathcal N=4$ SYM theory couples to the 3d theory by gauging a global symmetry (with a standard Neumann boundary condition for the $U(1)$ part).
 If some semi-infinite D3-branes terminate on D5-branes, part of the 4d fields satisfies Nahm pole boundary conditions.

-Our supergravity derivations capture partial Nahm pole boundary conditions, but for the field theory discussion we focus on the case where the entire $SU(N_L)$ part of 4d $\mathcal N=4$ SYM couples to the 3d SCFT for simplicity.
-Supersymmetric localization reduces the path integral computing the partition function to a matrix integral, with one matrix for each gauge node.
+Our supergravity derivations capture (partial) Nahm pole boundary conditions.
+For the field theory discussion we focus on the case where the entire $SU(N_L)$ of 4d $\mathcal N=4$ SYM couples to the 3d SCFT; via S-duality this also gives access to a large class of BCFTs with Nahm pole boundary conditions.
+Supersymmetric localization reduces the path integral computing the partition function to a matrix integral with one matrix for each gauge node.
 This matrix model is

 where $\lambda_{t,i}$ are the eigenvalues of the matrix associated with the $t^{\rm th}$ gauge node.
 In the integrand the upper line contains the contributions of 4d $\mathcal N=4$ SYM.
 The lower line contains as first product the contribution from the 3d vector multiplets, then of the bifundamental hypermultiplets connecting adjacent gauge nodes, and lastly from fundamental 3d hypermultiplets.
 In the planar limit this matrix integral is dominated by a saddle point, encoded in a family of eigenvalue distributions